-- 1. has a unique name and a parent realm except for the pre-defined root realm, which is named /; - 2. is either a leaf or root of a sub-tree of realms; - 3. is uniquely identified by the path from the root realm, e.g. /a/b/c identifies the sub-realm c in the sub-tree rooted at b, having in turn a as parent realm, directly under the root realm; - 4. optionally refers to account and password policies: such policies are enforced on all Users, Groups and Any Objects in the given realm and sub-realms, unless some sub-realms define their own policies.
+- has a unique name and a parent realm except for the pre-defined root realm, which is named /; - 2. is either a leaf or root of a sub-tree of realms; - 3. is uniquely identified by the path from the root realm, e.g. /a/b/c identifies the sub-realm c in the sub-tree rooted at b, having in turn a as parent realm, directly under the root realm; - 4. optionally refers to various policies that are enforced on all Users, Groups and Any Objects in the given realm and sub-realms, unless some sub-realms define their own policies. - 5. optionally refers to logic action(s)